-HKEx ESG Reporting Guide General Disclosures & KPIs Explanation/ Reference Section KPI B6.4 Description of quality assurance process and recall procedures.
-A RESPONSIBLE PRODUCER - Product Responsibility KPI B6.5 Description of consumer data protection and privacy policies, how they are implemented and monitored.
-A RESPONSIBLE PRODUCER - Stakeholder Privacy & Intellectual Property Rights Protection B7 Anti-corruption Information on: (a) the policies; and (b) compliance with relevant laws and regulations that have a significant impact on the issuer relating to bribery, extortion, fraud and money laundering.
-A RESPONSIBLE PRODUCER - Business Conduct KPI B7.1 Number of concluded legal cases regarding corrupt practices brought against the issuer or its employees during the reporting period and the outcomes of the cases.
+Explanation/ HKEx "ESG Reporting Guide" General Disclosures & KPIs Reference Sect KPI B6.5 Description of consumer data protection and privacy policies, how they are implemented and monitored.
+A RESPONSIBLE PRODUCER - Stakeholder Privacy and Intellectual Property Rights Protection B7 Anti-corruption Information on: (a) the policies; and (b) compliance with relevant laws and regulations that have a significant impact on the issuer relating to bribery, extortion, fraud and money laundering.
+A RESPONSIBLE PRODUCER - Business Conduct KPI B7.1 Number of concluded legal cases regarding corrupt practices brought against the issuer or its employees during the year and the outcomes of the cases.
 A RESPONSIBLE PRODUCER - Business Conduct KPI B7.2 Description of preventive measures and whistle-blowing procedures, how they are implemented and monitored.
 A RESPONSIBLE PRODUCER - Business Conduct KPI B7.3 Description of anti-corruption training provided to directors and staff.
-A RESPONSIBLE PRODUCER - Business Conduct
+A RESPONSIBLE PRODUCER - Business Conduct B8 Community Investment Policies on community engagement to understand the needs of the communities where the issuer operates and to ensure its activities take into consideration the communities' interests.
+A RESPONSIBLE PRODUCER - Community Involvement